Latest From Our Articles

 For someone with Lyme disease, this is an extremely undesirable combination.

 Mold is the second environmental poison to be discussed.
 Mold is a microscopic creature that can be found in almost every home.
-People who are exposed to mold may have hay fever-like symptoms (runny nose, sneezing, red eyes, and skin rash), as well as Asthma attacks and irritation of the eyes, skin, nose, throat, and lungs.
+People who are exposed to mold may have hay fever-like symptoms (runny nose, sneezing, red eyes, and skin rash), as well as asthma attacks and irritation of the eyes, skin, nose, throat, and lungs.

 The fact that EMF radiation promotes mold growth further complicates the situation!